dianzinao/lmsc-kernel-spec/README.md

 **Q: Is this a real operating system?**
 A: It’s a kernel specification for a language model runtime.
 It provides the same *architectural guarantees* as an OS kernel: isolation, resource management, and a stable syscall interface.

-**Q: Who are you?**
-A: A programmer who spent a week thinking about what a computer designed for LLMs would look like.
-This spec is the result.

 ---

 ## License